tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 **A. The coat protects the DNA / RNA of the virus.
 Similar to how the skull protects the brain.**

 **B. It has slots that allow the virus to latch on to a host.
-Think of an infected USB thumb drive that's inserted into a laptop.**
+Think of an infected USB thumb drive that's inserted into a healthy laptop.**

 **It just sits there, until it's attached to an unwitting laptop.
 Sneaky.**